mmorga/mmorga.github.io/source/_posts/2012-08-10-uml-diagrams-from-graphviz.markdown

 For a long time graphviz supported the inclusion of PostScript files to define shapes, but this was only useful if you were outputting PostScript as a final result.
 I like using SVG as my format of choice since it can be freely scaled and works in most web browsers these days.
 Looking around the other day, I found a reference to the fact that Graphviz also supports the inclusion of SVG files as an image format.
 With a little experimentation, I found that it works pretty well.

 First, I created a series of UML images in SVG format for inclusion.
-The full set is in the Github project referenced below, but an example for a Component icon looks like this:
+The full set is in the GitHub project referenced below, but an example for a Component icon looks like this:

 ``` xml component.svg
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>